TuxTechLab/TuxTechCli/README.md

 4. Include screenshots or diagrams
 5. Add a development setup section

-Let us know what additional information you'd like to include! via a new PR.
+Let us know what additional information you would like to include! via a new PR.
 ```